 The Good Men Project Submission and Style Guidelines:

 - Only on-brand submissions will be considered.
-We are having a conversation about what it means to be a man in the 21st century---and it is wide and varied and mundane and provocative.
-But for a post to be considered, it must always must be about, by, for, or focused on men.
-(Please note that approximately 20% of our contributors are women.
-That's great---we love women's voices.
-But they write about men, or sometimes about raising boys who become men.)
+We are having a conversation about what it means to be a man in the 21st century---and that conversation is wide and varied, mundane and provocative.
+But for a post to be considered, it must always must be about, by, or focused on men---even if (or especially if) the contributor is a woman.

 - Include a suggested headline and one sentence sub-headline for your story.
 Refer to the website for examples.

--You may submit previously published work, put you must include all appropriate credits and links back to the original.
+- You may submit previously published work, put you must include all appropriate credits and links back to the original.
 By accepting our terms and conditions you are acknowledge you have permission to have the work re-published.

 - Be clear; say exactly what you mean.